NishatMohammad/BINF6430Group3ProjectOnTrancriptomics/README.md

 # BINF 6430 Group 3 Project On Trancriptomics
-# Transcriptomics Analysis for Knocked-Out Gene in Mice
+# Transcriptomics Analysis for Sall2 Knock Out Genetically Engineered Mice
 ## Overview

 This README document provides an overview of the transcriptomics analysis performed for the knocked-out gene in mice.
 The purpose of this analysis is to understand the gene's impact on the transcriptome and identify differentially expressed genes, pathways, and potential regulatory mechanisms in response to the gene knockout.

 ## Analysis Pipeline

 1. Data Preprocessing
     Raw RNASeq fastq files were retrieved from GSE123168 data set.

     Raw RNA-seq data was quality-checked using FastQC and MultiQC.

-Reads were aligned to the mouse reference genome (e.g., mm10) using HISAT.
+    Reads were aligned to the mouse reference genome mm10 using HISAT2.

+    HISAT output was sorted with SamTools sort, Indexed with SamTools Index

-Read counts were quantified using featurecounts.
+    Read counts were quantified using featurecounts

+    R was used to make the Counts Matrix

-2. Differential Expression Analysis
+3. Differential Expression Analysis

-Differential expression analysis was performed using [xyz tool].
+    Differential expression analysis was performed using DESeq2.

     The analysis compared knockout mice samples with control samples to identify upregulated and downregulated genes.

-Statistical significance was determined based on [statistical test, e.g., DESeq2 or edgeR], with a predefined threshold (e.g., adjusted p-value < 0.05 and fold change > 2).
+    Statistical significance was determined based on  DESeq2, with a predefined threshold adjusted p-value < 0.05.

-3. Functional Enrichment Analysis
+4. Functional Enrichment Analysis

-Gene ontology (GO) and pathway enrichment analyses were carried out using [xyz tool name] to determine the biological functions and pathways associated with differentially expressed genes.
+    Gene ontology (GO) and pathway enrichment analyses were carried out using KEGG Orthology, GSEA leveraging R Markdown to determine the biological functions and pathways associated with differentially expressed genes.

-4. Network Analysis
-Interaction networks of the differentially expressed genes were generated using [xyz tool].
-Network analysis aimed to identify key regulatory genes and pathways affected by the gene knockout.
-5. Visualization
+6. Visualization

-Results were visualized using [xyz tool] to provide clear and interpretable graphics for data exploration and presentation.
+    Results were visualized using various R packages in R Markdown to provide clear and interpretable graphics for data exploration and presentation.

-Results
+## Results
 The analysis identified a set of differentially expressed genes and revealed significant changes in specific biological processes and pathways.
 The results of this analysis will contribute to a deeper understanding of the gene's role in mouse physiology and potential implications in disease or other biological contexts.
+We noted Cdkn1a suppresion in Sall2 KO mice data through our transcritptomic analysis

 ## Usage
 Researchers interested in replicating or extending this analysis should follow the provided pipeline and tools, ensuring compatibility with their specific RNA-seq data and gene knockout model.
 Detailed scripts, parameters, and specific tool versions used in the analysis are available in the provided documentation.

 ## Authors
 Nishat Mohammad

 Kaelyn Long

 Dakota Jones

 ## Contributors

 Marcus Sherman BINF6430 Instructor Northeastern University

 ## References

-[List of relevant references and data sources]
+Farkas, C., Fuentes-Villalobos, F., Rebolledo-Jaramillo, B. et al. Streamlined computational pipeline for genetic background characterization of genetically engineered mice based on next generation sequencing data.
+BMC Genomics 20, 131 (2019). https://doi.org/10.1186/s12864-019-5504-9

-For any questions or further information, please contact [contact information].
+For any questions or further information, please contact Dr. Nishat Mohammad via email at mohammad.ni@northeastern.edu or dcnishat@gmail.com